omnistrate-oss/saasbuilder/README.md

 #### How do I resolve "node version not compatible" errors?

 Ensure that you have the correct Node.js version installed.
-CustomerPortal requires Node.js version 20.11.1 as mentioned in the guide.
+Customer Portal requires Node.js version 20.11.1 as mentioned in the guide.
 You can check your current Node version by running node --version in your terminal.
 If the version is incorrect, download and install the correct version from Node.js [official website](https://nodejs.org/).

-#### What if my organization details do not appear correctly on the CustomerPortal platform?
+#### What if my organization details do not appear correctly on the Customer Portal platform?

 Double-check that you've correctly updated your Omnistrate profile with your organization's details, including the description, support email, logo, and favicon URLs.
 These details are crucial for presenting your organization correctly to customers.
 Refer to the provided instructional video for guidance on updating these details on the Omnistrate platform.